- Our Team

 - Staff Resources

 Grief is a natural and universal response to a loss.
-Bereavement is the period after a loss during which grief is experienced.
+Bereavement is the state of loss when someone close to you has died.
 Bereavement services can help family members realize and accept the grief process as a normal response to the loss of a loved one.

 The Pediatric Life Journey Program was developed to offer support and guidance to parents and family members following the death of a child.
 The program provides educational resources to families to enhance coping skills and hosts an annual remembrance service to honor the lives of their children.